CodeByHarri/Candlestick-Trading-Analysis-Strategy/README.md

     - Volume & Volume Weigheted Average Price (VWAP)
     - Candle Stick Patterns by Weight

-Strategies can be made with the buy and sell functions and markers will be added to this plot.
+Strategies can be made with the buy/sell functions and markers will be added to this plot.
 A simple example with MACD markers on the candlestick is shown below with Ethereum (**ETH-USD**) & Intel (**INTC**).

 <p float="left">
   <img src="GIFs/ETHUSD.gif" width="49%" />